 Filing Your Small Claims Case

-Learn the six basic steps to file a small claims case, including how to identify the correct defendant, how to determine the exact amount of your claim, how to send a demand letter, how to decide where to file, and how to prepare and file your complaint with the court.
+Learn the seven basic steps to file a small claims case, including how to identify the correct defendant, how to determine the exact amount of your claim, how to send a demand letter, how to decide where to file, and how to prepare and file your complaint with the court.

 TIP!
 If you are considering filing a small claims case, you may be interested in a FREE time-saving alternative called the Neighborhood Justice Center (NJC).
 The NJC's personalized, no-cost mediation service may help you resolve the dispute more quickly than through the court.
 Click to visit Mediating a Small Claims Dispute.